ssrithw/SignBridge-cnntests/README.md

 Please note that the documentation is currently UNFINISHED!

 ## todo
-* DONE tie rate limits to user id if signed in, ip address if signed out
-* DONE enforce user blocks if failed login attempts 10 times
-* DONE add a rate limit cooldown of 60 seconds
+* add a rate limit cooldown of 60 seconds
 * disable clicking buttons after rate limits are triggered
 * let users switch mic and cam off if needed
 * fix error.html or just delete it atp